 Difference in ingredients

-All three have slight variations in ingredients.
+They have slight variations in ingredients.

-A most consumed flavor, since it is used as the base drink for many flavors.
-An espresso shot’s ingredients include finely ground coffee and water.
+Americano is made with espresso and water.
+Espresso is the most consumed flavor, since it is used as the base drink for many flavors.

 Coffee